still-standing/running-adventures/_posts/running/2019-01-04-training-plan.markdown

 <img src="../../images/daniels-paces-1h45-half.png" alt="">

 #### A little note, on the paces.
-From the suggested paces graph, you could note that their is a **"no man's land" pace zone** between the easy run pace 5:09min/km and the threshold pace 4:51min/km.
+From the suggested paces graph, you could note that there is a **"no man's land" pace zone** between the easy run pace 5:09min/km and the threshold pace 4:51min/km.
 In other words, we should not run in this zone.
 The bad news is that I was essentially running in the **"no man's land" pace zone** at about 5:30min/km, but the good news is that, now, I know I should not!